 This time he went up.
 Up, to the city above.
 It wasn’t his choice; Pawn just felt his feet carrying him that direction.
 He went up, out of the tunnel that was one of the entrances to his Hive.
 He walked out into the streets of Liscor, around Drakes and Gnolls and Humans who gave him a wide berth in any case.
 He walked out of the gates of Liscor, and through the snow, up towards the small inn whose windows shone with inviting warm light.

 He had to know.
 He had to ask, at least.
-Pawn had felt the certainty in his bones, he had.
+Pawn had felt the certainty in his body.
 He had gained a class and Skill and that meant something.
 There was a God.
 But would God accept Pawn?
 He had to know, and so he had to ask Erin.
 She would know what to do.
 She always did.

 But Erin wasn’t there.
 Pawn knocked at the door and then opened it, and saw the girl lying on the ground.
 She looked up at him, and she was not Erin.